Knautia arvensis

 Knautia arvensis, commonly known as field scabious, is a herbaceous perennial species of flowering plant in the honeysuckle family Caprifoliaceae.

 Description

 It is a perennial plant that grows between 25 and 100 cm.
-It prefers grassy places and dry soils, avoiding heavy soils, and flowers between July and September.
+It prefers grassy places and dry soils, avoiding heavy soils, and flowers between May and August.
 The flowers are borne on inflorescences in the form of heads; each head contains many small florets.
 The head is flatter than in similar species, such as devil's bit scabious (Succisa pratensis) and small scabious (Scabiosa columbaria).
 There are 4 stamens in each floret, and 1 notched long stigma.
 The fruit is nut like, cylindrical and hairy, 5–6 mm in size.
 It has a tap root.
 The stem has long stiff hairs angled downwards.
 The leaves form a basal rosette, are paired on the stem, the lowest typically 300 mm long, spear shaped, whereas the upper are smaller.
 There are no stipules.